Snowboarding and Skiing are the two most widespread winter sports. Nevertheless, there are some similarities and dissimilarities between them.

 Snowboarding and Skiing have some unique features of their own.
 These features have established these popular winter pastimes separately.

 The way of riding on the boards is different because of the board’s number and body positions.
 The types of difficulty in these two sports are also different.

-Moreover, the answer to the question ‘Is snowboarding or skiing easier?’ is different from their follower.
+Moreover, the answer to the question ‘is it easier to ski or snowboard?’ is different from their follower.

 However, almost everyone agrees on one opinion that Skiing is easy in the primary stages of the game, but in the long run, Snowboarding is easier.